JRC1995/Abstractive-Summarization/README.md

 ```

-Including SOS and its vector to the vocbularies.
+Including SOS (signifies 'start of sentence'.
+It will be used as the initial input token for the decoder) and its vector to the vocbularies.
 I forgot to do this while pre-processing.
-SOS signifies start of the decoder token input.

 ```python